Don’t think too long and get the process started. Programmes and rules change all the time, so do it immediately."

 Wherever life and a Maltese Permanent Residence Permit take him, South Africa has left an indelible mark on Patrick.
 It is the country where he got married.
 In South Africa, he became a father.

 Patrick has grown as a person in South Africa.
 He has developed his business interests there and the country has proved to be profitable for him.
 Now though Patrick does not feel safe as an individual and as a family man.

 Applying the same attention to detail that he does with a business plan, Patrick began to research Plan Bs.
 He even made a deposit on an apartment in Portugal, but found a stall in the process frustrating.
 Patrick switched his attention to Malta.

 A pushy real estate agent told Patrick nothing about the programme requirements and was simply focused on a quick sale.
-After three South African companies failed to return his call, Patrick stumbled across the contact details of Latitude Group agent, Ilana.
+After three South African companies failed to return his call, Patrick stumbled across the contact details of Latitude Strategic Partner, Ilana.
 He was pleasantly “surprised” when she picked up the phone after he called in the evening.

 Patrick and family visited France and Portugal on their annual break.
 They used their South African passports in conjunction with their Maltese residency cards.
 Patrick was a little nervous but he needn’t have worried as “the residency card was accepted with no questions asked.”